Skip to main content

 What happens during training

-With your workflow and training script in place, here’s what the training loop does under the hood — tying back to the data model we introduced earlier.
+With your flow and training script in place, here’s what the training loop does under the hood — tying back to the data model from earlier.
 For each batch of tasks:

-1. Generate episodes — The engine runs your SolverJudgeWorkflow.run() K times per task (controlled by rollout.n).
+1. Generate episodes — The trainer runs solver_judge_flow K times per task.
 Each run produces one Episode containing N solver trajectories + 1 judge trajectory.

-2. Group trajectories — Episodes are regrouped into TrajectoryGroups by name.
+3. Group trajectories — Episodes are regrouped into TrajectoryGroups by name.
 All solver trajectories for the same task end up in one group; all judge trajectories in another.
-This is the right side of the episode diagram:

 Episodes are transformed into TrajectoryGroups by regrouping trajectories by name